 Are there alternatives to dangerous journeys for refugees?

 Yes, and one example is ‘protected entry procedures’.
 These are arrangements that enable a person to apply for protection from a specific country while outside that country’s territory, including from within their home country.
 Some examples are detailed below.

 Protected entry usually involves bespoke schemes designed to address the needs of particular groups or individuals who are at risk of persecution or human rights violations.
 The eligibility criteria and application process can differ greatly between procedures.

 One example of protected entry is known as ‘in-country processing’, whereby a person seeking asylum may apply for protection in another country before crossing an international border (eg. at an embassy or consulate).
 Officials of the settling country then process applications and authorise refugees (or others recognised as needing protection) to safely cross borders and access that country’s protection.
 It is called ‘in-country processing’, because a refugee’s status is considered, in whole or in part, while they are in their country of origin.
-The resettlement of people from Vietnam during the 1980s is an example, as is, more recently, the US Obama Administration’s Central American Minors (CAM) program.
+The resettlement of people from Vietnam during the 1980s is an example, as is, most recently, the US Biden Administration’s Central American Minors (CAM) program.

 Another form of protected entry involves a settling country issuing humanitarian visas that permit asylum seekers to travel safely to that country and submit their protection claim on arrival.
 Examples include Italy’s Humanitarian Corridors and Brazil’s Humanitarian Visas for Syrian asylum seekers (detailed below).